mrpull/ansible-lab/docs/ansible-lab/docs/lab-1/lab-1.md

 ## More Better: Playbooks

 Ansible playbooks are a collection of tasks to be executed in sequence.
 Playbooks are written [YAML](https://en.wikipedia.org/wiki/YAML) and are easy to read.
-At the start of each play you'll usually see which hosts (or groups) to target, whether or not privilege escalation is needed (become), and whether or not to collect information about the node (gather_facts).
+At the start of each play you'll usually see:

+* `hosts:` - which hosts (or groups) to target
+* `become:` - whether or not privilege escalation is needed
+* `gather_facts` - whether or not to collect information about the managed node

+Playbooks include a list of tasks.
+Tasks should start with a descriptive name followed by the module and its arguments.

-A playbook to install and configure NTP is below:
+A playbook consisting of three tasks (and a handler) to install and configure NTP is below:

 ```yaml
 ---